smkent/vim-pipe-preview/README.md

 # vim-pipe-preview

-vim-pipe-preview provides a way to pipe a buffer through an external command and display the output in a separate split.
+vim-pipe-preview provides a way to pipe a buffer through an external command and display the output in a separate split, which scrolls together with the source buffer.

-I wrote this plugin in order to preview Markdown files using [terminal_markdown_viewer](https://github.com/axiros/terminal_markdown_viewer) within vim, but this plugin can pipe buffer contents through an arbitrary configured external command.
+This plugin can pipe buffer contents through any command that reads from standard input and returns results on standard output.
+My original motivation for writing this plugin was to preview Markdown files using [terminal_markdown_viewer](https://github.com/axiros/terminal_markdown_viewer) within vim.

 This plugin was developed and tested on Linux.